sahani-deriv/flutter-deriv-packages-1/packages/deriv_technical_analysis/README.md

 The input data is a list of `IndicatorOHLC`, which has four `open, high, low, close` values. since some indcators are based on these four values and do their calculation based on them. (e.g. `ParabolicSarIndicator`).
 There are also some other indicators that calculate the value list of input that each item has only one value. (e.g. `SAMIndicator`).
-These indicators take another indicator and use their result as input. in this way you can combine any number of indicators in any.
+These indicators take another indicator and use their result as input.
+In this way you can combine indicators with each other to create more complex ones.
+(Some of current indicators are combination of other indicators e.g. `CommodityChannelIndexIndicator`).
 In addition indicators that take their input as `IndicatorOHLC` can also take one value inputs, the you only need to return the single value for all four (`open, high, low, close`) properties.

 ```Dart